shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### VFO to New Channel

 The "VFO --> New Chan" option, creates a new channel using the current VFO settings.
-The name of the new channel uses the format "New channel NNN", where NNN is next available number in the All Channels zone.
+The name of the new channel uses the format "New channel NNN", where NNN is the next available number in the All Channels zone.

 This channel is not added to a Zone but is available via the "All Channels" Zone.

 ##### Tone Scan for CTCSS or DCS tone in FM

-This scans for any CTCSS or DSC tones, and sets the VFO to these parameters.
+This scans for any CTCSS or DCS tones, and sets the VFO to these parameters.

 The default is to scan **All** tones (CTCSS and DCS).
-To scan for just CTCSS or just DCS, press the **right** or **left** arrow keys select CTCSS or DCS
+To scan for just CTCSS or just DCS, press the **right** or **left** arrow keys to select CTCSS or DCS

 Press the **Orange** button or **Green** key to confirm the copy or **Red** key to cancel.